'Memoir of War' ('La Douleur'): Film Review | San Sebastian 2017

 Composer: Nicolas Becker

-Casting director: Antoinette Boulat, Richard Rousseau, Joanna Grudzinska
+Casting directors: Antoinette Boulat, Richard Rousseau, Joanna Grudzinska

 Venue: San Sebastian International Film Festival (Competition)